bestwebsoft/Blogotron-wp-theme/readme.txt

 * Release Blogotron theme.

 == Upgrade Notice ==

+= V1.7 =
+We fixed bug in footer.php file.

+= V1.6 =
+We updated all functionality for wordpress 3.9.1.
+We add blogotron.pot file.
+We update style.css file.

 = V1.5 =
 We fixed the bug of the background for current menu element.